 1950s: Forth Major Expansion

-The growth came to an end soon afterwards though.
+However, the growth came to an end soon afterwards.

 1974: Immanuel Transforms

-Planning for the current Immanuel Medical Center began in the early 1960s when it became apparent that, in order to meet its healthcare commitments, Immanuel would have to expand.
-The present 166-acre site at 72nd and Sorensen Parkway was purchased in 1966.
+However, it soon became clear that planning for the current Immanuel Medical Center began in the early 1960s.
+In the face of healthcare reform happening in that decade, hospital leaders believed it was apparent that, in order to meet its commitments, the institution would have to expand.
+Wind-down plans for the facilities at 34th and Meredith were made in the early 1960s, and the present 166-acre site at 72nd and Sorensen Parkway was purchased in 1966.

 Much of this legacy began in North Omaha.
 The hyperlocal healthcare provided by this institution is long gone now, with all of the land redeveloped and gone.
 Immanuel lives on in North Omaha history though, and this has been a little of its history.